13egliB/Narsil-s-user-js/mobile/README.md

 ## Considerations

+Once installed go to Settings, ETP and select Strict.

 Some automatic connections could not be blocked so you will have to add them to your host list.

 firefox.settings.services.mozilla.com